totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 your data from the source systems.
 There are several connector types available for your choice, and even new ones can be configured depending on the project.
-For this simple exercise we will manage the data ingestion through external code, using the PyCarol python library, therefore we can proceed by selecting the ``Custom`` connector type (figure 4).
+For this simple exercise we will manage the data ingestion through external code, using the PyCarol python library.
+Therefore we can proceed by selecting the ``Custom`` connector type (figure 4).

 .. figure:: ../../imgs/tutorial_ch1_fig4.png